-- they are written down as an accounting rule, i.e. they are a standard practice of the used for recording expenses in the accounts, together with the generated value, should be stamped on the original documents.
+- they are written down as an accounting rule, i.e. they are a standard practice of the Beneficiaries or affiliated entities - they are applied consistently - they give equal treatment to all types of transactions and funding sources - the system can be demonstrated and the exchange rates are easily accessible for verifications used for recording expenses in the accounts, together with the generated value, should be stamped on the original documents.
 In any case the Beneficiaries must be able to demonstrate it and the accounting system allow for easy verification of the rates used and how the conversion is operated.